Amed Rosario Player Props: Dodgers vs. Rockies

 Amed Rosario At The Plate

-- Rosario has 21 doubles, six triples, five home runs and 23 walks while hitting .259.
+- Rosario is hitting .260 with 21 doubles, six triples, five home runs and 23 walks.

-- In 32.7% of his games this season, Rosario has picked up at least one RBI.
-In 12 of those games (11.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Rosario has had at least one RBI in 32.4% of his games this year (34 of 105), with more than one RBI 12 times (11.4%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.